The EU and its southern Mediterranean neighbours aim to create an area of shared prosperity through industrial cooperation

-As part of the cooperation, the 2018-2020 work programme on Union for the Mediterranean industrial cooperation and SME development was approved on 20 September 2018 by the 'senior official meeting' in Vienna, Austria.
+As part of the cooperation, the 2018-2020 work programme of the Union for the Mediterranean industrial cooperation and small and medium-sized enterprise (SME) development was approved on 20 September 2018 by the 'senior official meeting' in Vienna, Austria.

-It is composed of representatives from the European Commission and the European External Action Service (EEAS), public authorities and business associations from EU countries and South Mediterranean neighbour countries, and certain international organisations.
+It is composed of representatives from the European Commission and the European External Action Service, public authorities and business associations from EU and South Mediterranean neighbour countries, and certain international organisations.

 The third UfM expert technical meeting took place on 3 December 2018 in Barcelona, Spain.
 The meeting was the first after the adoption of the 2018-2020 Work Programme.
 It focused on cluster policy and the follow-up of the findings of the interim Small Business Act (SBA) assessment made by the Organisation for Economic Cooperation and Development (OECD) and the European Training Foundation.